 1974 - The Rosenthal Residence, Las Vegas NV.
 Unbuilt.

-1974 - The Ann and Peter Tolstoy House, Hillside Road, Rancho Cucamonga CA. Commissioned way back in 1961!
+1974 - The Ann and Peter Tolstoy House, 9540 Hillside Road, Rancho Cucamonga CA. Commissioned way back in 1961!
 The Tolstoys did much of the construction themselves over 13 years.
-The property is now used as a weekend barbecue house by the developers of the surrounding acreage.
+Sold to Donald and Debra Morgan.

 1976 - The Curtiss Residence, Hunting Valley OH.
 Unbuilt.
 Recalled by Lautner associate Warren Lawson.
 The project architect was Kay M. Henderson.

 1976 - The Familian Beach House, Malibu CA. Unbuilt.

 1976 - The Starr Residence, Bell Canyon area of Los Angeles CA. Unbuilt.